jridgewell/Going/README.md

 end
 ```

-Once `MaxOutstanding` handlers are executing `process`, any more will
+Once `MAX_OUTSTANDING` handlers are executing `process`, any more will
 block trying to send into the filled channel buffer, until one of the
 existing handlers finishes and receives from the buffer.

 This design has a problem, though: `serve` creates a new goroutine for
-every incoming request, even though only `MaxOutstanding` of them can
+every incoming request, even though only `MAX_OUTSTANDING` of them can
 run at any moment.
 As a result, the program can consume unlimited
 resources if the requests come in too fast.
 We can address that
 deficiency by changing `serve` to gate the creation of the goroutines.